 10 Habits of Highly Efficient Social Media Power Users

 Both naysayers and self-promoters will never use social media to their fullest potential.
-The truth lies of course somewhere in between.
+Why?
+Read on to find out.

 While it is easy to waste your time on addictive social media sites you can use them responsibly.
-Excessively selfish promotion is not social by definition.
+Also excessively selfish promotion is not social by definition.

 When used correctly social media both benefit yourself and also the respective communities.
 I’m not entirely free of addiction and have to fight time wasting tendencies myself.